awsdocs/aws-transfer-user-guide/doc_source/security-policies.md

 ## TransferSecurityPolicy\-2022\-03<a name="security-policy-transfer-2022-03"></a>

 The following shows the TransferSecurityPolicy\-2022\-03 security policy\.
-This security policy contains all supported, but non\-deprecated cryptographic algorithms\.

 ```
 {